jbossdemocentral/bpms-mortgage-demo/README.md

 See the tagged releases for the following versions of the product:

-- v1.6 - moved to JBoss Demo Central.
+- v1.7 - moved to JBoss Demo Central, updated windows init.bat support.

 - v1.6 - JBoss BPM Suite 6.0.3 installer with mortgage demo installed.